luciofer/jokes-generator/README.md

 # Dad Jokes Generator

-This project uses the API Ninjas
+This project uses an endpoint from the API Ninjas to fetch dad jokes.

 >